snijderlab/stitch/Research_plan.md

 ### Wetlab

-1. Measure three well known antibody and try to find the best way to prepare them for the mass spectroscopy.
+1. Measure three well known antibodies and try to find the best way to prepare them for the mass spectroscopy
-1. Measure one unknown antibody with the protocol from step 1.
+1. Measure one unknown antibody with the protocol from step 1

 ### Finish software